Westbus: History

 All companies began to trade as Westbus in October 1984.

 In 1985 the coach business of Rowe's was purchased.
 A fleet of Volvo B10M coaches were purchased and based at Northmead.
 Following the purchase of Calabro's in June 1989 both fleets moved to Alexandria and later Arncliffe.
 The operation ceased in the early 2000s.

 In the United Kingdom, Westbus Australia took over Swinards Coaches, Ashford, Kent and ADP Travel Services of Hounslow to form Westbus UK in 1986.
 Since 2005, Westbus UK has continued to exist as a separate entity to Westbus Australia, despite using Westbus Australia's old name, logo and livery, and having the same owners.
 It is now owned by CityFleet Networks, also a wholly owned subsidiary of ComfortDelGro.

 By 1999, 57% shareholding of Westbus was held by Bosnjak Holdings, the main subsidiary of National Bus Company, which is also owned by Jim Bosnjak and his sister-in-law Carol.
 In May 1999, British coach operator National Express purchased National Bus Company and in turn took the 57% shareholding in Westbus held by National Bus Company.
 Members of the founding Bosnjak family including Jim continued to hold the remaining shares.
 Jim Bosnjak also continued to be Chairman of National Bus Company.

 In December 2004, Westbus' Northmead and Seven Hills operations were merged with those of the newly acquired Glenorie Bus Company under the Hillsbus brand.

 With debts of $90 million and National Express unwilling to provide further funding, in January 2005 the company was placed into voluntary administration.
 Westbus's problems threatened a major disruption to Sydney's transport network: the company ranked second only to government-owned Sydney Buses in the commuter bus industry.
 The company was acquired by ComfortDelGro Cabcharge in October 2005.
 The new owners pledged to honour the company's contractual obligations to customers and staff.
 The change of ownership saw the company exchange one politically well-connected shareholder, the Bosnjak family, for another, Cabcharge's Reg Kermode.

-In August 2006 the routes of Baxter's Bus Lines were purchased by and absorbed into Westbus Region 3 operations.
+In August 2006, the routes of Baxter's Bus Lines were purchased by and absorbed into Westbus Region 3 operations.
 Also included in the sale were Baxter's Girraween depot and some of its bus fleet.

-From 2005 Westbus' services were part of Sydney Bus Regions 1 and 3.
+From 2005, Westbus services were part of Sydney Bus Regions 1 and 3.
 In 2012, these regions were put out to tender by Transport for NSW.
-Westbus' bids to retain both regions were not successful, with the Region 1 services operating out of St Marys and Windsor passing to Busways, while the Region 3 services operated by Bonnyrigg and Girraween passing to Transit Systems Sydney, both in October 2013.
+Westbus' bids to retain both regions were not successful, with the Region 1 services operating out of St Marys and Windsor passing to Busways, while the Region 3 services operated by Bonnyrigg and Girraween passing to Transit Systems, both in October 2013.
 The remaining Westbus fleet was transferred to other ComfortDelGro Australia subsidiaries.